HackSC/odyssey/README.md

 - `odyssey.d.ts` -- Update the Profile type object to reflect new fields

 Once this is done, run `npx sequelize-cli db:migrate` to get your changes reflected in the database

+Additionally, create a sample data generator in `/tests/factories`

 ## How To: Deploy application to production or staging